peternem/ag-wp/wp-content/plugins/slickr-flickr/readme.txt

 * With or without captions, photo descriptions and links back to Flickr
 * With manual or autoplay slideshows
 * Works with various LightBoxes such as Evolution LightBox, FancyBox, Highslide, LightBox Plus, Pretty Photo, Slimbox, ShadowBox, Shutterbox and ThickBox.
-* See http://www.slickrflickr.com/ for tutorials on using the plugin
+* See https://www.slickrflickr.com/ for tutorials on using the plugin
-* See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
+* See https://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features
-* New release 2.5 has option to hide error message when no photos are found

 == Installation ==
 1. Use the standard WordPress plugin automatic updates system for installing and updating to the latest version or use the manual steps below.